ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 intialize these parameters are included in the following sections.

 Notably, the initialization of a simulant's hemoglobin concentration should occur *before* the initialization of iron responsiveness.
-This is because

 .. todo::